Xiling Yin, M.D., Ph.D.

 Contact Email

-Dr. Xiling Yin is a Health Program Specialist in the Neurodegeneration Cluster in the Division of Neuroscience at NINDS.
-She supports research portfolios that focus on neurodegenerative disorders such as Alzheimer's Disease (AD), Vascular contributions to Cognitive Impairment and Dementia (VCID), and Multiple Etiology Dementias (MED).
-Dr. Yin received her Ph.D. in Molecular Cell Biology and Anatomy with an emphasis in Neuroscience from University of Tokyo in Japan in the lab of Dr. Nobukata Hirokawa, where she studied the role of kinesin superfamily motor proteins (KIFs) in neurons as well as their contributions to neurological disorders focusing on learning and memory deficits, and Epilepsy.
-She completed her postdoctoral fellowship in the Dawson lab at Johns Hopkins School of Medicine where her research focused on synaptic dysfunction and addressing neurodegenerative and neurocognitive diseases based on α-synuclein transmission.
-Prior to joining the NIH, Dr. Yin was a Research Associate in Neurology and Institute of Cell Engineering at Johns Hopkins School of Medicine.
+Dr. Xiling Yin joined the National Institute of Neurological Disorders and Stroke (NINDS) as a Program Director in 2024 and is responsible for the NINDS Vascular Contributions to Cognitive Impairment and Dementia (VCID) portfolio.
+Previously, Dr. Yin was a Health Program Specialist in the NINDS Division of Neuroscience where she supported research portfolios that focused on neurodegenerative disorders including VCID, Alzheimer's Disease (AD), Limbic-predominant Age-related TDP-43 Encephalopathy (LATE), and Multiple Etiology Dementias (MED).
+Dr. Yin received her master’s degree in public health and M.D. in Clinical Medicine from Peking University and Jining Medical University in China, respectively.
+She earned her Ph.D. in Molecular Cell Biology and Anatomy from University of Tokyo in Japan, where she investigated the role of kinesin superfamily motor proteins in neurons and neurological disorders focusing on learning and memory deficits, as well as Epilepsy.
+Her postdoctoral research at Johns Hopkins focused on neuronal cell death and survival, pathological mechanisms underlying neurodegenerative diseases.
+Prior to joining the NIH, Xiling was a faculty in the Department of Neurology at Johns Hopkins School of Medicine.